 Peer teaching (READING PAL)

-Perhaps the most pressing challenges the school faces are that of ensuring that all learners become competent readers.
-Learners who experienced problems in reading quickly fall behind their more skilled classmates in their ability to decode and comprehend text.
+Perhaps the most pressing challenge the school faces is ensuring that all learners become competent readers.
+Thus, learners who experienced problems in reading quickly fall behind their more skilled classmates in their ability to decode and comprehend text.

-Since reading is one of the priority improvement areas in the Scool Improvement Plan Alapan I Elementary School adapts the practice of peer teaching or having a reading pal.
+Because reading is a priority improvement area in the School Improvement Plan, Alapan I Elementary School implements peer teaching by assigning each learner a reading pal.

 DepEd Order and Memo